SchubertLab/GeneralizedEvDesign/README.md

 # Generalized Epitope-based Vaccine Design
 General graph-based framework to design epitope vaccines.

+# Setup
+This framework makes heavy use of [Fred2](https://github.com/SchubertLab/Fred2) and one of the persistent solvers supported by Pyomo (currently either [Gurobi](https://www.gurobi.com/), which is the default we use, or [CPLEX](https://www.ibm.com/analytics/cplex-optimizer)).

 # Quick Start
 For your convenience, we provide a makefile that invokes the necessary commands in the right order and with the right arguments, using the sample files in the `resources` folder: